 We all hope for perfect weather when we go on vacation, but as anyone who’s experienced a storm during a trip knows, it’s simply out of your control—you just need to hope for the best.
 On a departure of our Costa Rica tour, the region was impacted by a hurricane, and the group chose to turn it into an opportunity to give back rather than let it sour the trip.

 Traveler Carri, who was visiting Costa Rica for the first time with her daughter Lynda, said that when the group heard about how the hurricane affected the locals, they all wanted to help.
 “As soon as Rafael [the Tour Director] told us, we asked if there was something we could do, what they needed,” she said.

 “Rafael told us that he couldn’t accept money, but he called around and let us know that we were allowed to go to the grocery store and purchase items they were in need of,” Carri explained.
 She stressed that there was no obligation for anyone to participate, but everyone in the group jumped at the chance to help.

 Carri’s daughter, Lynda, echoed the sentiment.
 “Everybody was really excited to help out,” she said.
 “One of the girls said, ‘hey, I’ll get the baby formula,’ and another said, ‘I’ll get a few cases of the canned tuna fish.’
 It just worked out.”

-With the help of Tour Director Rafael, the group took the bus to a local grocery store where they were able to purchase items for the hurricane relief: baby formula, baby food, diapers, personal hygiene items, canned food, paper plates, cups, and more.
+With the help of their Tour Director, the group took the bus to a local grocery store where they were able to purchase items for the hurricane relief: baby formula, baby food, diapers, personal hygiene items, canned food, paper plates, cups, and more.

 “We did just a small part of what they would need, but we definitely tried to make a contribution,” Carri said.